 Know someone who rents out property to others?
 Perhaps they could use a hand managing their property.
 If so, you can make a decent amount of money on this side business idea with relatively little work on your part (most of the time).
 It’ll take some hustling and the willingness to be flexible with your schedule, as you’ll be responsible for collecting rent checks, managing repairs and improvements, and simply being on call for emergencies.
 But, a property manager is essential for most real estate investors that have a large enough portfolio, so there’s definitely merit to this business idea.

-Fiverr is a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
+While there are plenty more higher-paying sites to land great blogging jobs out there, Fiverr can be a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
 You’ll be able to complete simple tasks ranging from logo design, to creating animations, or even drawing a company logo on your forehead.
-While this side business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
+While this small business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
 Want to learn more about Fiverr’s history and how to get the most out of selling on the platform?
 Listen to my interview with Fiverr CEO Micha Kaufman.

 If you own a camera, starting a freelance portrait photography business could be a very natural way to turn your skills and passions into a profitable business idea.
 Start with doing free shoots for friends and family to build up a strong online portfolio, get familiar with your gear and the editing process, then you’ll be able to get paid for photographing professional head shots and celebratory family moments as your side business idea.
 Get started by checking out this men’s portrait photography class that regularly broadcasts for free on CreativeLive.
 Plus, once you have all the gear for your photography business, you can earn a little extra side income by renting it out when you’re not using it through online marketplaces like Fat Lama.